 The z/Scope terminal emulator is written to run on Windows, ChromeBook, and web browsers.
 The tool specializes in connections to Unix and IBM AS/400.
 This utility is not free, but you can get it on a 30-day free trial.
 Connections are protected by SSL/TLS security.
 There are five different editions of z/Scope and only three of them integrate SSH.

 All versions use a tabbed layout to allow multiple simultaneous sessions to be viewed in the same window.
 Only the web version of z/Scope includes a file transfer function.
 Users of the Classic edition can pay extra to get file transfer capabilities added.
 However, the utility available is FTP, which is not secure.

 The developers of st aimed to produce their own terminal emulator code instead of relying on traditional terminal protocols, such as xterm.
 Their motivation for this work is that they believe the regular terminal emulation systems are over-engineered and inefficient.
 The assumption is that st’s tight and effective code will use a lot less of your CPU and memory than the more widely-distributed staple emulators.

 This is an open source project and the PuTTY substitute is free to use.
 It was written to run on Linux.
 There isn’t any file transfer facility included with st.

 WinSCP is a file transfer utility, written for Windows.
-The utility is free to use and it has been downloaded more that 113 million times to date.
-SCP, which is the protocol that the tool is based on, doesn’t include any capabilities to issue commands on the remote computer, so you would think that it would not be a very good basis for a PuTTY replacement.
+The utility is free to use and it has been downloaded more than 113 million times to date.
+SCP, which is the protocol that the tool is based on, doesn’t include any capabilities to issue commands on the remote device, so you would think that it would not be a very good basis for a PuTTY replacement.